 When employees are aligned with the company’s culture and engaged with their work, businesses see higher levels of productivity.
 For example, if your company is team-oriented, hiring people who thrive in a collaborative environment will help drive productivity.

-Engaged employees help drive business results and company growth.
+Engaged employees help drive business success and company growth.
 According to a Gallup report, highly engaged teams show 21% greater profitability than those who are not.

 Types of corporate culture